 Although the patients Dutton interviewed do not appear to relish, or regret, the specific incidents that led to their incarceration, this reader believes that they do appear to enjoy the result.
 They appear to enjoy the fruits of their actions: our fear of them.

 “We are the evil elite,” says the patient named Danny.

 “They say I’m one of the most dangerous men in Broadmoor,” says another patient named Larry.
 “Can you believe that?
 I promise I won’t kill you.
 Here, let me show you around.”

 The question this reader has is do psychopaths simply enjoy the idea that we’re fascinated with the freakish nature of living a life without fear, or do they enjoy the fear others have of their thoughtless and spontaneous capacity to cause harm?

-Fear causes inaction: The patients named Jamie and Leslie were presented an “every day” scenario by the author in which a landlord could not get an uninvited guest to leave his rental property.
-The landlord, in question, attempted to politely ask the guest to leave the property without incident.
-He, then, tried confronting the man, but the man would not leave, and the man would not pay rent either.
-That landlord was stuck between doing what was in his best interests, and doing what he considered the right thing to do.
+Fear causes inaction: The patients named Jamie and Leslie received an “every day” scenario by the author in which a landlord could not get an uninvited guest to leave his rental property.
+The landlord, in question, attempted to ask the guest to leave the property in a polite manner.
+When the tenant ignored the landlord, he tried confronting the man, but the man would not leave, and the man would not pay rent either.
+That landlord was stuck between doing what was in his best interests, and doing what he considered the right thing.